Purdue-University-IEEE-EMBS/Purdue-University-IEEE-EMBS.github.io/_docs/Onboarding/ai_ml.md

     - You should see numbers changing.
 ![Serial Monitor](/assets/images/ai-serial_monitor.png)
  - Switch to **Serial Plotter** to visualize it.
-    - Values rise when you flex and fall when relaxed.
+    - Values rise when you speak and fall when silent.
     - If no change, ensure your device is paired and connected via BLE.
 ![Serial Plotter](/assets/images/serial_plotter.png)